sietsevdschoot/ConvertFrom-StringTable/README.md

 A PowerShell cmdlet designed to effortlessly convert text tables into objects.

-`ConvertFrom-StringTable` simplifies the process of extracting structured data from command line outputs, enabling seamless integration with PowerShell scripts and automation pipelines.

 ## Features:

-- Converts text based tables into powershell objects
+- Converts text based tables into powershell objects.
-- Columns can be left- right or centered aligned
+- Columns can be left- right or centered aligned.
-- Can parse any table layout using the `-TableSeparators` and `-ColumnSeparators` parameters
+- Can parse any table layout using the `-TableSeparators` and `-ColumnSeparators` parameters.
-- Headers can be optionally omitted.
+- Headers can be optionally omitted..

 This module supports parsing table output from major applications, such as :
 - Docker